sgoettel/addcorrespDesc/README.md

 You can add these lines after the line that adds the <correspDesc> element to the header, and before the end of the for loop.

-The modified XML files will be saved to the same location as the original files, with the same filename.
+Otherwise, the modified XML files will be saved to the same location as the original files, with the same filename.

 ## Requirements